 The TWDB has a standalone Desalination Program under the Innovative Water Technologies Department.
-The program was initially created in 2002 to cover activities related to seawater desalination and two years later added brackish groundwater desalination activities.
+The program was initially created in 2002 to cover activities related to seawater desalination and added brackish groundwater desalination activities two years later.

-The TWDB has not had recent appropriations for the Desalination Program dedicated to support research, feasibility studies, or demonstration projects to advance seawater and brackish groundwater desalination in Texas.
 The Texas Legislature last appropriated funding for seawater desalination in 2005 and for brackish groundwater desalination in 2009.
-Between 2003 and 2006, the TWDB funded \$3.2 million for seawater desalination studies through the Desalination Program, including three feasibility studies, two pilot-plant projects, and several guidance and research studies.
+Between 2003 and 2006, the TWDB funded \$3.2 million for seawater desalination studies through the Desalination Program, including three feasibility studies, two pilot plant projects, and several guidance and research studies.
 Between 2004 and 2010, the TWDB funded 11 brackish groundwater desalination projects and studies totaling \$2.1 million through the Desalination Program, which included implementing demonstration projects, preparing guidance manuals, and completing research studies.